santoshpalla27/mern-employee-docker-compose/README.md

 → it doesn't matter, because the browser only talks to http://domain.com/api/..., and NGINX internally talks to http://backend-service:5050.

 The static frontend doesn't need access to backend-service — NGINX handles the internal routing for API calls.

+example in terms of code

+this is a frontend end code which expects base url to be http://ip:5000 or http://domain/api so the ingress will be

+paths:
+- path: /api(/|$)(.*)
+  pathType: ImplementationSpecific
+  backend:
+    service:
+      name: backend
+      port:
+        number: 5050

+which will direct the http://domain/api calls to http://domain and backend will http://domain/api/mysql/users

+nginx config will be

+location /api/ {
+    proxy_pass http://backend-service:5050/; # for rewrite and call on http://backend-service:5050/
+}

+backend code
+ app.get('/api/mysql/users', async (req, res) => {
+    try {
+      const [rows] = await mysqlPool.query('SELECT * FROM users');
+      res.json(rows);
+    } catch (err) {
+      console.error('Error fetching users from MySQL:', err);
+      res.status(500).json({ error: 'Database error' });
+    }
+  });

+frontend code

+const API_URL = process.env.REACT_APP_API_URL || 'http://localhost:5000'; # backend url

+const api = axios.create({
+  baseURL: API_URL,
+  headers: {
+    'Content-Type': 'application/json'
+  }
+});

+export const fetchMySQLUsers = () => {
+  return api.get('/api/mysql/users');
+};

+because the backend code already has /api in its route so we cut in processing and if it does have /api in its backend and has in frontend then the url will be same without rewriting in nginx config and ingress

+in most cases they use /api but there can be cases where the /api will be different then the ingress and the nginx config will be same as what /api is changed with